- Played by: Bin Furuya, Voiced by: Masao Nakasone (grunts), Hisashi Kondo (in Episodes 1 and 39), Susumu Kurobe (current)

 - Undignified Death: It gets a rocket launched into its tail and sent flying into the air and then crashes into Ultraman and explodes.

 - First Appearance: The Terrifying Cosmic Rays

 - Art Evolution: In-Universe example.
 When the children first draw Gavadon, he looks like a giant cartoonish larva.
-Impressed with what they saw, the kids give him a more fearsome appearance with legs and a more-defined head, though it's every bit as harmless when in the new form.
+Impressed with what they saw when he gets brought to life, the kids give him a more fearsome appearance with legs and a more well-defined head.
+However, he's every bit as harmless as before.